 If in the course of the coordination procedure an Administration may request additional information.

 If no reply is received by the Administration requesting coordination within 30 days it may send a reminder to the Administration affected.
-An Administration not having responded within 30 days following communication of the reminder shall be deemed to have given its consent and the code coordination may be put into use with the characteristics given in the request for coordination.
+An Administration not having responded within 30 days following communication of the reminder shall be deemed to have given its consent and the station may be put into use with the characteristics given in the request for coordination.

 The periods mentioned above may be extended by common consent.

-As a basis during the exchange of information besides listed characteristics above administrations could use formats created within ITU in accordance with Resolution 906 (WRC-12) [9].

-PREFERENTIAL PHYSICAL-LAYER CELL IDENTITIES (PCI) FOR LTE
+PHYSICAL-LAYER CELL IDENTITIES (PCI) FOR LTE and NR

-PCI coordination is only needed when channel centre frequencies are aligned independent of the channel bandwidth.

-ETSI TS 136 211 [10] defines 168 “unique physical-layer cell-identity groups” in §6.11, numbered 0..167, hereafter called “PCI groups”.
-Within each PCI group there are three separate PCIs giving 504 PCIs in total.Administrations should agree on a repartition of these 504 PCIs on an equitable basis when channel centre frequencies are aligned as shown in the Table below.
-It has to be noted that dividing the PCI groups or PCIs is equivalent.
-Each country should only use their own preferential PCIs close to the border and can use all PCIs away from the border.
-This transition distance between “close to the border” and “away from the border” should be agreed between neighbouring countries.
+ETSI TS 136 211 [11] defines 168 “unique physical-layer cell-identity groups” in §6.11, numbered 0..167, hereafter called “PCI groups” for LTE.
+Within each PCI group there are three separate PCIs giving 504 PCIs in total.

-Administrations may wish to define different field strength levels (than those in Annex 1) for non-preferential PCIs.
+ETSI TS 138 211 [12] defines NR Physical channels and modulation, in NR 2-step identification using PSS/SSS detection of the Physical Cell ID (same as LTE), the number of different cell IDs has been increased from 504 in LTE to 1008 for NR.

+Administrations should apply sharing of PCIs in border areas, on an equitable distribution of these PCIs when synchronisation signal centre frequencies are aligned as provided in Table 2.Sharing of PCIs between operators of neighbouring countries should only be applied where synchronisation signal centre frequencies used in the neighbouring countries are aligned independent of the channel bandwidth or where it is not known whether or not the synchronisation signal centre frequencies used in the neighbouring countries are aligned, or where there is no network in operation in the neighbouring country unless otherwise stated in Annex 1 or administration/operator agreements/arrangements.

-As shown in the table below, the PCIs should be divided into 6 sub-sets containing each one sixth of the available PCIs.
-Each country is allocated three sets (half of the PCIs) in a bilateral case and two sets (one third of the PCIs) in a trilateral case.
+As shown in Table 2, the PCIs for LTE and NR are divided into 6 sub-sets containing each one sixth of the available PCIs.
+Each country is allocated three sets (half of the PCIs) in a bilateral case and two sets (one third of the PCIs) in a trilateral case, therefore dividing the PCI groups or PCIs is equivalent.
+The preferential PCIs of a two country PCI sharing should be applied for a base station if the level of field strength relating to non-preferential PCIs could be exceeded at the borderline of only one neighbouring country.
+The preferential PCIs of a three country PCI sharing should be applied for a base station if the level of field strength related to non-preferential PCIs could be exceeded at the borderline of only two neighbouring countries.

 Four types of countries are defined in a way such that no country will use the same code set as any one of its neighbours.
 The following lists describe the distribution of European countries:

-Type country 1: BEL, CVA, CYP, CZE, DNK, E, FIN, GRC, IRL, ISL, LTU, MCO, SMR, SUI, SVN, UKR, AZE, SRB.
+Type country 1: AZE, BEL, CVA, CYP, CZE, DNK, E, FIN, GRC, IRL, ISL, LTU, MCO, SMR, SRB, SUI, SVN and UKR;

-Type country 2: AND, BIH, BLR, BUL, D, EST, G, HNG, I MDA, RUS (Exclave), GEO.
+Type country 2: AND, BIH, BUL, D, EST, G, GEO, HNG, I and MDA;

-Type country 3: ALB, AUT, F, HOL, HRV, POL, POR, ROU RUS, S, MLT.
+Type country 3: ALB, AUT, F, HOL, HRV, MLT, POL, POR, ROU and S;

-Type country 4: LIE, LUX, LVA, MKD, MNE, NOR, SVK TUR.
+Type country 4: LIE, LUX, LVA, MKD, MNE, NOR, SVK and TUR.